Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 970 should be 25% quicker than the Radeon R7 370 4G overall, because of its higher bandwidth. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 970 should in theory be much superior to the Radeon R7 370 4G overall. (explain)

-Texel RateThe GeForce GTX 970 is a lot (more or less 75%) faster with regards to AF than the Radeon R7 370 4G. (explain)
+Texel RateThe GeForce GTX 970 should be quite a bit (more or less 75%) better at texture filtering than the Radeon R7 370 4G. (explain)

-Pixel RateThe GeForce GTX 970 is quite a bit (more or less 115%) faster with regards to anti-aliasing than the Radeon R7 370 4G, and also should be able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 970 should be quite a bit (approximately 115%) more effective at full screen anti-aliasing than the Radeon R7 370 4G, and also will be able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison